+The Setup Utility

-If you enable the Boot-time Diagnostic Screen in the Setup Utility, each time you turn on the computer the system takes a few seconds to conduct a POST, including a quick test of the on-board RAM (memory).
+Each time you turn on the computer the system takes a few seconds to conduct a POST, including a quick test of the on-board RAM (memory).

 As the POST proceeds, the computer will tell you if there is anything wrong.
 If there is a problem that prevents the system from booting, it will display a system summary and prompt you to run Setup.